The Song

 Upon discovering the concept, i found out that Wind Phones have popped up all over the world.

-but no Wind Phone in my home town of Liverpool.
+But no Wind Phone in my home town of Liverpool.

-I am currently seeking funding to make this project a reality via GoFundMe.
 The aim is to provide this reflective space for anyone wishing to send words out on the wind to someone they have lost.
 It will be free to access.